 Discovering amazing sea caves, Ovens Natural Park, Nova Scotia

 Just a short drive south of the colourful port town of Lunenburg, Nova Scotia, is Ovens Natural Park.
-Here, the ever powerful Atlantic Ocean has carved out a series of impressive caves, or ‘ovens.’
+Here, the ever-powerful Atlantic Ocean has carved out a series of impressive caves, or ‘ovens.’

 Even if you’ve explored plenty of caves by land, there’s definitely something a little special about paddling close (or into) the mouth of one.

-The yawning entrances are bordered by jagged rocks, streaked with brilliant yellow and orange.
 The seaweed, the salt and the slap of the waves on the cave walls (like a gunshot at times) all offer a different dimension to cave exploring.

 The other bonus of visiting these particular sea caves?
 If the conditions are right, it is possible to paddle to Lunenburg (16km return).
 It is simply beautiful from the water.
-Just by chance, we also had the opportunity to paddle with the famed Bluenose II.

 Entry to Ovens Natural Park costs $10/per adult.
 The park also has overnight camping ($35/night), with the tent sites being some of the best located in Nova Scotia – right on the water!